 The duty to vote includes an obligation to vote according to your own properly-formed conscience.
 That means familiarizing yourself with the social teachings of the Church, and using those teachings to inform your own interpretation of responsibly-reported news items.

 Except in extreme circumstances, no one – including the Church – should tell you specifically who to vote for, or which way to vote on most issues.
 Rather, you should constantly consult – and support – responsible news sources to find out what you can about the candidates, parties, and issues; consider what the candidates say and how they relate to the Gospels and the Church’s teachings; pray; and vote in accordance with your own best conclusions – your conscience, in other words.

 OF CATHOLIC SOCIAL LIFE & TEACHING

-The Compendium of the Social Doctrine of the Church (published by the Pontifical Council for Justice and Peace) sets out a comprehensive framework for participation of Catholics in the life of the world, both as individuals and as the Church.
-This includes voting and political participation as well as guidelines for society as a whole.
+The Compendium of the Social Doctrine of the Church (published by the Pontifical Council for Justice and Peace) sets out a comprehensive framework for participation of Catholics in the life of the world, both as individuals and as the Church, based on the Gospels and other sources.
+This includes voting and political participation as well as participation in society as a whole.